MicrosoftDocs/power-platform/power-platform/admin/governance-considerations.md

 ### Leverage the [Power Apps and Microsoft Power Automate admin center](wp-work-with-admin-portals.md)

-Environment and app management requires a Power Apps plan or a Power Automate plan
+Environment and app management requires a Power Apps plan or a Power Automate plan.
+You can do the following:

-1. View and manage environments
+1. View and manage environments.
-2. View and manage all apps and flows within an environment
+2. View and manage all apps and flows within an environment.

 ### Build Power Automate flows to alert on key audit events